 Kate Andrews of the IEA is a case in point.
-A regular on news and current affairs programmes including Question Time and Daily Politics.
-Offered up as a talking head despite and afforded a platform and all that goes with it, despite the organisation she represents being listed by Transparify as one of the three least transparent think tanks in the entire EU.
+A regular on news and current affairs programmes including Question Time and Daily Politics, she is offered up as a talking head and afforded a platform despite the organisation she represents being listed by Transparify as one of the three least transparent think tanks in the entire EU.

-The IEA is just one of many right wing ‘institutes’ currently operating in a coordinated manner in and around Westminster.
-Years of networking has taken them from the peripheries – to a position where they are helping dictate the course of Britain’s future.
-Meanwhile their invidious presence on current affairs panels and influence on key Tory players in the ERG goes unquestioned.
+Years of networking has taken the IEA from the peripheries to a position where it is helping to dictate the course of Britain’s future.
+Meanwhile, its invidious presence on current affairs panels and influence on key Conservative players in the ERG goes unquestioned.

-A Hard Brexit will benefit some people.
-It will benefit the disaster capitalists, the hedge fund managers, American farming interests who won’t have to conform to strict EU standards and the big tobacco firms.
-It will even benefit certain politicians – who whatever the outcome will remain personally unaffected by any form of Brexit.
+A ‘hard’ Brexit will benefit some.
+Disaster capitalists, the hedge fund managers and American farming interests, who won’t have to conform to strict EU standards, and the big tobacco firms.
+It will even benefit certain politicians who, whatever the outcome, will remain personally unaffected by any form of Brexit.